ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 # Introduction

-In this tutorial we assume you already have a Runabove Account and have subscribed to the IOT lab.
+In this tutorial we assume you already have a RunAbove Account and have subscribed to the IoT lab.

 ## What is a solution?